jobrunr/jobrunr/README.md

 ## Features
 - Simple: just use Java 8 lambda's to create a background job.
 - Distributed & cluster-friendly: guarantees execution by single scheduler instance using optimistic locking.
-- Persistent jobs: using either a RDMBS (four tables and a view) or a noSQL data store.
+- Persistent jobs: using either a RDBMS (four tables and a view) or a NoSQL data store.
 - Embeddable: built to be embedded in existing applications.
 - Minimal dependencies: ([ASM](https://asm.ow2.io/), slf4j and either [jackson](https://github.com/FasterXML/jackson) and jackson-datatype-jsr310, [gson](https://github.com/google/gson) or a JSON-B compliant library).